Sleep Disorders: In Depth

 Herbs

-- Although kava is said to have sedative properties, very little research has been conducted on whether this herb is helpful for insomnia.
-More importantly, kava supplements have been linked to a risk of severe liver damage.
+• Although kava is said to have sedative properties, very little research has been conducted on whether this herb is helpful for insomnia.
+More importantly, the use of kava has been linked to liver injury that is sometimes serious or even fatal.
+The exact cause and frequency of the liver damage are unclear.

-- Clinical trials of valerian (another herb said to have sedative properties) have had inconsistent results, and its value for insomnia has not been demonstrated.
+• Clinical trials of valerian (another herb said to have sedative properties) have had inconsistent results, and its value for insomnia has not been demonstrated.
 Although few people have reported negative side effects from valerian, it is uncertain whether this herb is safe for long-term use.
+A 2017 clinical practice guideline from the American Academy of Sleep Medicine recommended against using valerian for treating chronic insomnia.

 Other Complementary Health Approaches